-The CFCs are dissociated mainly by ultraviolet radiation in the stratosphere, and their lifetimes are generally long (e.g., about 50 years for CFC-11).
+The CFCs are destroyed mainly by ultraviolet radiation in the stratosphere, and their lifetimes are generally long (e.g., about 50 years for CFC-11).
 However, the HCFCs and CH3CCl3, which contain hydrogen, react with hydroxyl radicals (OH) in the troposphere and have relatively short lifetimes (e.g., about 5 years for CH3CCl3).
 As the reaction with OH in the troposphere is a major sink for CH3CCl3, global measurements of CH3CCl3 provide an accurate estimate of the global mole fraction of OH (Prinn et al., 2001).
+Due to substantial decrease of CH3CCl3 in the atmosphere the other compounds are considered now to trace OH mole fraction changes.